identity2/Hugo-Blog/content/posts/gsoc-2017-with-systers-on-powerup-project.md

 <br />

 I started planning my timeline by evaluating my own skill set and capabilities.
 After that, I jotted down couple of major milestones which I was quite sure I would be able to attain during the three months of GSoC.
 The last thing to do is to fill in the details.
 I've made a 3 pages long form comprising a weekly schedule about what exactly would I work on in the period.
-By doing so, I could show not only I'm ready for the project but also I am able to organize my own tasks and evalute my work time carefully.
+By doing so, I could show not only I'm ready for the project but also I am able to organize my own tasks and evaluate my work time carefully.

 <br />